-PREMIUMS: 1ST-\$4, 2ND-\$3, 3rd-\$2, 4th-\$1
+PREMIUMS: 1ST-\$5, 2ND-\$4, 3rd-\$3, 4th-\$2,5th-\$1

 - 1. All rabbits must be preregistered this year.
 Entries will not be accepted on Sunday. - 2.
 After an animal passes its health examination, then the management will temporarily tag the animal's ear and assign the animal to a cage. - 3.
 Cages could be reassigned, if space restrictions require them to be, on the day of arrival-all owners/showers will be notified if this occurs to their animal. - 4.
-All rabbits must be at least 8 weeks old at time of show to be entered for competition. - 5.
-Owners should anticipate having to provide feed for their own animals, but some will be provided by management at the fair if feed is not available.
+All rabbits must be at least 8 weeks old at time of show to be entered for competition.

-- 6. For every rabbit or cavy that an owner sells during the fair week, the management will collect a \$2 fee to go towards the further care and upkeep of our department.
-Rabbits must stay all week.
-They can be picked up after 8:00 PM on Saturday. - 7.
+- 5. Owners should anticipate having to provide feed for their own animals, but some will be provided by management at the fair if feed is not available. - 6.
+For every rabbit or cavy that an owner sells during the fair week, the management will collect a \$2 fee to go towards the further care and upkeep of our department.
+Rabbits must stay all week - 7.
 For every 10 rabbits, you must pay the \$30 stall fee. - 8.
 Only one pet entry per exhibitor will be accepted. - 9.
 An animal may only be shown in the pet class if not being shown in any other category. - 10.
 A pet rabbit is a small mixed breed rabbit, the characteristics of which the exhibitor finds appealing. - 11.
 A grade rabbit is a rabbit that is a mixed breed or one that is not easily identified as a single breed.
 If there are any questions about breed, please bring it to the management to assist with identification.